Unboxed-Software/solana-course/content/token-program.md

 ## Burn Tokens

 Burning tokens is the process of decreasing the token supply of a given token mint.
-Burning tokens removes them from the given token account and from broader circulation.
+Burning tokens removes the tokens from the given token account and from broader circulation.

 To burn tokens using the `spl-token` library, you use the `burn` function.